gazebosim/gz-sim/tutorials/global_illumination.md

 ### Cascaded Image Voxel Cone Tracing

-Compared to VCT, a scene rendered with CI VCT is slightly lower resolution, but the scene can be re-voxelized every frame, so it’s much faster when dealing with very large scenes.
+Compared to VCT, a scene rendered with CI VCT is slightly lower quality, but the scene can be re-voxelized every frame, so it’s much faster when dealing with very large scenes.
 However, it is more memory-intensive than VCT.

 CI VCT parameters include:
 * **Bounce count**